 Mexican sopes are actually way easier than making homemade corn tortillas.
 You don’t need a tortilla press and they are thicker which means the chances of them ripping are less likely.
 Just form the masa into thick rounds and toast on a dry, hot comal until cooked on both sides.

 While they are still warm, pinch the sides of the sopes with your fingers to create a little rim.
 Then flatten the middle so it makes a nice, even base.
 Now you’re ready to fill!

 Tell Me More About That Carne Asada

-Typically beans are the base for sopes but I wanted to keep these a bit lighter with grilled slices of succulent carne asada, lots of crunchy vegetables, and a sprinkling of cheese.
+Typically beans are the base for these sopes de asada but I wanted to keep these a bit lighter with grilled slices of succulent carne asada (or grilled steak), lots of crunchy vegetables, and a sprinkling of cheese.

 The grilled steak is our family’s go-to Carne Asada recipe which is a simple marinade of beer, garlic, and lime.
 It’s perfect for tenderizing pieces of flank steak which can be on the chewier side—but with tons of flavor.

 If red meat isn’t your thing, don’t worry.
 Mexican food recipes with pictures is my specialty so feast your eyes on these other ideas for toppings:

 If you give it a try, let me know in the comments below!
 I’d love to hear how it goes.
 Happy Cooking!Print